 VA Premier (a component unit of the Authority) adopted a 401(k) plan sponsored by Fidelity Investments.
-Employees may enter into the plan on the first day of the month coinciding with or following the date on which the employee begins employment.
+Employees become eligible to participate in the plan after completing one year of service.
 There is no minimum service or age requirement to be in the 401(k) plan.
 Employees may contribute one percent to 15 percent of their compensation.
 VA Premier will match 50 percent of the employees' contributions up to four percent of the employees' compensation.
 Matching will occur based on the bi-weekly pay periods.
 In addition, VA Premier contributes three percent of the employee's compensation after each bi-weekly payroll effective when the employee begins employment.

 Employees are fully vested after four years of service in which the employees have at least 1,000 hours of service each year.
-The total expense to VA Premier in fiscal year 2008 was approximately \$685,000.
-Effective June 2007, the Carolina Crescent Health Plan's (a component unit of the Authority) (CCHP) adopted a 401(k) plan, for which Fidelity Investments is the trustee.
+The total expense to VA Premier in fiscal year 2009 was approximately \$549.000.

+Effective June 2007, the Carolina Crescent Health Plan (a component unit of the Authority) (CCHP) adopted a 401(k) plan, for which Fidelity Investments is the trustee.
 All terms are consistent with the VA Premier 401(k) plan.
-CCHP's expense for its contributions to this plan was approximately \$36,000 for the year ended 2008.
+CCHP's expense for its contributions to this plan was approximately \$68,000 for the year ended June 30, 2009.

 Effective January 1, 1997, James Madison University (nonmajor) established a Supplemental Retirement Plan for tenured faculty members.
-The plan was designed to provide flexibility in the The plan is a allocation of faculty positions. qualified plan within the meaning of section 401(c) of the Internal Revenue Code of 1986 (the Code) and is a governmental plan within the meaning of section 414(d) of the Code.
+The plan was designed to provide flexibility in the allocation of faculty positions.
+The plan is a qualified plan within the meaning of section 401(c) of the Internal Revenue Code of 1986 (the Code) and is a governmental plan within the meaning of section 414(d) of the Code.
 Since it is a governmental plan, the plan is not subject to the Employee Retirement Income Security Act of 1974 as amended.
-Since inception, 142 faculty members have elected to enroll in the plan.
-As of June 30, 2008, 39 participants remain, including 14 new participants who retired under this plan during fiscal year 2008.
+Since inception, 159 faculty members have elected to enroll in the plan.
+As of June 30, 2009, 50 participants remain, including 9 new participants who retired under this plan during fiscal year 2009 and 8 new participants who are scheduled to retire under this plan during fiscal year 2010.
 In order to satisfy IRS requirements, a trust fund has been established as a means to make the payments to the plan participants.
-The University prepaid a portion of the 2009 plan contribution of \$951,437 in 2008.
-The remaining 2009 plan contribution of \$26,492 will be paid in 2009.
+The University prepaid \$1,093,702 of the fiscal year 2010 plan contribution in 2009.
+The remaining 2010 plan contribution of \$26,492 will be paid in 2010.

 The Center for Innovative Technology (CIT) is a blended component unit of the Innovative Technology Authority (nonmajor).
 The CIT has a defined contribution retirement plan covering substantially all employees.
 Under the plan, contributions are fixed at a percentage of each employee's compensation to pay premiums for individual retirement annuity contracts written by TIAA-CREF.
-Pension contributions for the plan totaled \$511,594 in fiscal year 2008.
+Contributions for the plan totaled \$366,579 in fiscal year 2009.